Legal employment for your global team

 Want to explore all the employment benefits available in the U.S.?

 The U.S. operates a multi-layered tax system that applies at the federal, state, and local levels.
-Employers are responsible for withholding federal income tax, Social Security, and Medicare contributions from employee salaries, as well as paying their share of these contributions.
+Employers are responsible for withholding federal income tax, social security, and Medicare contributions from employee salaries, as well as paying their share of these contributions.

 Social security tax